 If you are driving through Canada, you will be required to have a valid passport as it is the only reliable and universally accepted travel and identification document for the purpose of international travel.

 When traveling with a group of vehicles, parents or guardians should arrive at the border in the same vehicle as their children or any minors they are accompanying.
 If you share custody and the other parent is not traveling with you, or if you are traveling with minors for whom you are not the parent or legal guardian, we recommend you carry a consent letter to provide authorization for you to take them on the trip and enter Canada.
 Suppoorting identification such as birth certificate or citizenship card may be required.

 A consent letter must include the custodial parents' or legal guardians' full name, address and telephone number.
 Some travelers chose to have the consent letter notarized, to further support it's authenticity, especially if they are undertaking a significant trip and want to avoid delays.

 All vistors arriving from or transitioning through the United States are encouraged to visit the U.S. Customs and Border Protection Web site for information concerning the U.S. Western Hemisphere Travel Initiative and the requirements to enter or return to the United States.
 For more information, check the Canadian website.

 Pets traveling through Canada must also have a current health certificate (within 30 days) that will need to be shown at border crossings.

-Currently there is no base transportation available on Fort Greely.
+There is no base transportation or rental car companies available on or outside of Fort Greely.
+The nearest rental car comapny is located in Fairbanks which is 100 miles away or a 1 1/2 hour drive.
 The post is small and most areas can be accessed within 10 minutes or less if walking.